KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 provided by ItzSomebody#0029, yolitme0#0579 (ty for compiling sheet) and ShampooBrain#9583

 **Significance:**
-Mihoyo apparently can implement a full reset button for a small event but cannot do so in the abyss which does not fully reset you.
+miHoYo apparently can implement a full reset button for a small event but cannot do so in the abyss which does not fully reset you.
 They are either incompetent, tone-deaf, lazy or simply don't give a damn.
 But next time there is a survey maybe let them know about this utter and complete nonsense.

 ## Portable Waypoint Bug
 **By:** Sherbs\#2029